The Traitors NZ

 The Traitors NZ is a New Zealand reality television series broadcast on Three, based on the Dutch series De Verraders.

 Following the premise of other versions of De Verraders, the show features a group of contestants participating in a social deduction game similar to Mafia or Werewolf, as they stay in a luxurious heritage manor.
 During their stay, a small group of contestants become the titular "Traitors," and must work together to eliminate the other contestants to win a grand prize, while the remaining contestants become "Faithful" and are tasked to discover and banish the Traitors by voting them out, to win the grand prize.

 The show premiered in 2023 and was originally hosted by Paul Henry for two seasons.
-After a year hiatus, the series is set to return in 2026 with comedian Madeleine Sami was announced as the new host.
+After a year hiatus, the series returned in 2026 with comedian Madeleine Sami as the new host.

-The third season coincided with a revival of the Australian version, also produced by South Pacific Pictures.
-It is set to share the same location, props, and feature missions as the New Zealand version, with the main difference being the hosts and the cast.
+The third season coincided with a revival of the Australian version, South Pacific Pictures for Network 10.
+Both productions are set to share the same location, props, and feature similar missions.

 Format

 A group of contestants arrive at a lodge where they will spend their entire time for the duration of the game.
 On the arrival day, the host picks at least three contestants to be called "Traitors" and the rest are automatically called "Faithful".
 The television audience can see who have been chosen as Traitors, but the Faithful do not know their identity.

 At the end of each day, all contestants meet at a Round Table to discuss who they think are Traitors.
 They then cast votes that are revealed one by one.
 The person with the most votes reveals their identity and is immediately banished.
 On most nights, the Traitors meet in private and agree to "murder" one Faithful who leaves the game immediately.
 The remaining Faithful only know who has been murdered at breakfast next morning.

 Each day, the group participates in missions to win money for the prize fund.
-The prize fund could reach up to $70,000 in season 1 and $100,000 in season 2.
+The prize fund could reach up to $70,000 in season 1 and $100,000 from season 2.
 During the missions, any contestant may separately win a shield that awards that player immunity from being murdered, but not from being banished.
-In some cases, the contestant has the right or ability not to disclose if they won the shield, or to tell a restricted group.
+In some cases, the contestant has the right not to disclose whether they won the shield, or to disclose it only to a restricted group.

 If during the game the number of Traitors drops to two, they are given the option to "seduce" or recruit a Faithful to join them instead of murdering.
 Seduced Faithfuls may decline and can decide whether to tell the other Faithfuls of the attempted seduction.
 If only one Traitor remains, the seduction happens as a face-to-face ultimatum; if the player declines they are immediately murdered, and if they accept the pair can immediately murder another Faithful.